 Another major priority is addressing the complex reasons for the increasing drug poisoning deaths, which are driving decreases in mortality.
 Dr. Volkow showed maps of the United States representing the prevalence of alcohol use disorder (AUD), suicide, and obesity, as well as a map displaying poverty rates across the U.S. High-risk behaviors are related to lack of opportunities and poverty plays a role, but is not a total explanation.
 Education may be the best predictor of who will engage in these risky behaviors.
 Society provides an environment for internal structures to develop that allow people to be successful.
 To address what may be contributing to unhealthy trends in substance use, society needs to better understand how the environment influences the brain and creates vulnerabilities that contribute engagement in risky behaviors.

 NIDA has recently launched a new webpage to highlight research topics of interest to encourage research in areas where gaps may exist—NIDA Topics of Interest (DAT).
-DATs will encourage use of existing parent funding opportunity announcements, but NIDA continues to encourage investigator-initiated projects in topic areas not listed on the DAT page.
+DATs will encourage use of existing parent notice of funding opportunities, but NIDA continues to encourage investigator-initiated projects in topic areas not listed on the DAT page.

 NIAAA Director’s Report